sheenamt/msings/README.rst

 Execution for custom data sets:
 -------------------
 Files specific for analysis of TCGA exome data are provided in the doc/ directory of this package.
-To run mSINGS analysis use custom assays or custom targets, users are required to provide 3 custom files:
+To run mSINGS analysis use custom assays or custom targets, users are required to provide 2 custom files:
  * msi_baseline
  * msi_bed

 NOTE: loci PRESENT in the bed file that are ABSENT in the baseline file (created in step 8 below) will not be scored!
+NOTE: In order to be compatible with the genomic coordinate systems used by samtools mpileup, the coordinates of microsatellite tracts in bed file should start at the position before the first base in the tract.

 The following instructions will allow users to set up analysis for their custom targets, to generate a custom baseline for those targets, and to run subsequent analysis.
 Recommendations for design of custom assays and custom targets are provided in the Recommendations_for_custom_assays.txt file packaged with the repository.